 Last week we spent some time covering the identification of burrs.
 Why?
-Because it can help you pinpoint the best removal processes and prevention methods.
+Because classification of burrs can help you pinpoint the best removal processes and prevention methods.

-This week we’re looking at the classes burrs fall into.
-We’ve discussed that burrs come in many types, and they can then be categorized in several different ways.
+This week we look at the classes burrs fall into.
+Burrs come in many types, and they can then be categorized in several different ways.
 They can be sorted by machining process, machining method, position (inside or outside), or material.

-Burrs can also be grouped by size, root thickness (how they are attached to the main structure that is machined), and ease of removal.
-In this classification system, there are essentially five types of burrs:
+Additionally, burrs can also be grouped by size, root thickness (how they are attached to the main structure that is machined), and ease of removal.
+As shown below, in this classification system, there are essentially five types of burrs:

 Burr Classes